nteract/docs-old/commutable/index.md

 Sweet!
 You can repeat this process for as many code cells as you like!
 In addition to code cells, you can also create Markdown cells using `commutable.emptyMarkdownCell`.

 Happy hacking!

-## Major keys :key:
+## Major keys

-So what are the main take aways from this tutorial?
+So, what are the main takeaways from this tutorial?

 * commutable stores everything as an Immutable object.
-* commutable functions are non-mutating.
+* A commutable function is non-mutating.
-* commutable cells have a unique ID associated with them.
+* A commutable cell has a unique ID.